studiesquest/studiesquest/README.md

 ```

 ---

 <p>
-  Copyright (c) 2025 StudiesQuest
+  Copyright (c) 2025 StudiesQuest<br>
-All Rights Reserved.
+  All Rights Reserved.<br>
   This software and associated documentation files (the "Software") are protected by copyright law.
-You may not copy, modify, distribute, publish, or use the Software for any purpose without the express prior written consent of the copyright owner.
+You may not copy, modify, distribute, publish, or use the Software for any purpose without the express prior written consent of the copyright owner.<br><br>
-DISCLAIMER OF WARRANTY
+  DISCLAIMER OF WARRANTY<br>
   THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 </p>